|

 manslaughter.
 Sounded worse than murder to me, so I asked Dexter and he

-said, "That's when it's a kind of accident, but you should've known better
+said, "That's when it's a kind of accident, but you should've known

 like driving drunk."

-That very hot day in Uncle Joe's hayfield was in July sometime and
+Joe's hayfield was in July sometime and

 I was still thinking about Sheila in September when school started.
 I even

 wrote her a letter.
 I am a letter writing fool, let me tell you.
-When I was
+When I

 in fourth grade, Adlai Stevenson was running against Dwight D. Eisenhower